 Monitoring and review

 This policy will be reviewed annually by the headteacher in conjunction with the governing board.
-The next scheduled review date for this policy is date.
+The next scheduled review date for this policy is March 2023.

 All members of staff will be required to familiarise themselves with this policy as part of their induction programme.